firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/battery_current_tuning.md

    - Start with a 2:1 to 3:1 phase-to-battery ratio (e.g., 40 A battery / 110 A phase on 16 S commuter packs).⁵ ⁷
    - Match current targets across front/rear controllers to avoid free-spinning the lighter wheel.⁸
    - Treat dual-motor 16 S7 P Samsung 50E packs as roughly 140 A systems: hold each controller near 70 A battery and add ducted airflow up front before nudging limits higher.²³
+   - Calculate pack ESR—including the cells, BMS FETs, harness runs, and nickel busbars—before setting current ceilings; nominal voltage × amps ignores the sag you’ll see under load, and LiFePO₄’s flat curve makes coulomb counters more trustworthy than voltage-based gauges.【F:knowledge/notes/input_part006_review.md†L503-L503】
+   - Pair coulomb counters or BMS-integrated amp-hour logs with ride notes so LiFePO₄ commuters see true consumption; the flatter discharge curve hides low-voltage cutoffs until it is too late, whereas coulomb math catches when ESR or wiring losses erode usable capacity.【F:knowledge/notes/input_part006_review.md†L503-L503】
    - Keep Artem’s relationship in mind: `I_phase = I_batt × V_batt ÷ V_motor`, so phase torque fades as ERPM climbs—log both currents to confirm your battery caps aren’t starving the tune mid-pull.[^phase_equation]
 3. **Log, ride, iterate**
    - Capture VESC Tool live data plus Dragy/GPS logs, note duty-cycle ceilings, and adjust wheel circumference so controller and GPS speeds agree.⁹
    - Watch battery sag and motor temps; if the pack drops >10 % under your target load, reduce battery current or improve the pack.¹⁰
    - Cross-check real-time power with an external meter or SmartDisplay—unfiltered VESC telemetry overshoots true watts by 10 kW or more on aggressive pulls.²⁴
    - Treat VESC Tool’s state-of-charge gauge as a rough helper—it linearly maps 4.2–3.3 V per cell (≈66 V on 20 S), so keep your cutoffs a few volts above the BMS trip to prevent surprise throttling once the display reads “empty.”²⁵
+   - If increasing `iQ target` causes the BMS to drop pack voltage to zero, the battery simply cannot deliver the requested current—dial limits back or upgrade the pack before trying again.【F:knowledge/notes/input_part006_review.md†L108-L108】
 4. **Layer in regen**
    - Add regen after forward currents stabilize.
 Keep battery regen gentler than your discharge target (−5 A to −10 A is plenty for commuter packs) and ramp up slowly to avoid BMS or controller cutoffs.⁵ ¹¹
 5. **Optional: field weakening & traction control**
    - Activate FW only once thermals are understood.
 Expect it to draw nearly the same extra amps you request on both battery and phase channels.¹²
-   - On dual drives, enable traction control on the front controller first and monitor for MOSFET surges when grip returns.¹³
+   - On dual drives, enable traction control on the front controller first and monitor for MOSFET surges when grip returns—recent Teverun logs show the feature trimming power mid-slide while riders still countersteer.¹³ 【F:knowledge/notes/input_part006_review.md†L65-L65】

 ## Hardware Guardrail Table
 | Controller | Typical Pack | Battery Current (per controller) | Phase Current | Regen (Battery / Phase) | Notes |